DePaul Blue Demons: Men's basketball

 1942–43 season and 1978–79 season.
 Meyer also led the Blue Demons to the 1945 NIT championship during the 1944–45 season.

-The current head basketball coach is Tony Stubblefield, having taken the position in 2021.
+The current head basketball coach is Chris Holtmann, having taken the position in 2024.

 The team currently plays their home games at Wintrust Arena adjacent to the McCormick Place convention center.

 Women's basketball

 DePaul's NCAA women's basketball team has reached the Sweet 16 multiple times in the program's history.
-Head Coach Doug Bruno has been the women's basketball coach since 1988.
+Doug Bruno was the head women's basketball coach from 1988 to 2024.
+Jill Pizzotti has become the team's new head coach starting the 2025–2026 season.

 The team currently plays their home games at Wintrust Arena adjacent to the McCormick Place convention center and select games at McGrath-Phillips Arena.

 Men's soccer

 The DePaul Blue Demons men's soccer team represents DePaul University in the Big East Conference in Division I of the National Collegiate Athletic Association (NCAA).

 Softball

-Since 2011, the head coach of Wisconsin's softball program is former Blue Demon second-baseman Yvette Healy.
-Former DePaul All-American pitcher Tracie Adix-Zins returned to Lincoln Park to lead the softball program as head coach just before the start of the 2019 season.
-Following her standout career in the circle for the Blue Demons she has served as an assistant coach at Wisconsin, Oklahoma State and North Carolina State.
+Liz Bouck-Jagielski has been the team's head coach since the start of the 2025 season, replacing former DePaul All-American pitcher Tracie Adix-Zins after six seasons.